theobald-software/kb.theobald-software.github.io/content/_xtract-universal/delta-table-extraction.md

 ### Daily Data Extraction

-The following example extracts data that was created or changed the day before.
+The depicted example extracts data that was created or changed the day before.
 This example uses script expressions to query the current date.

 1. Create a new Table extraction.